ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves the file /tmp/betty to /tmp/my_first_directory (Filename: 7-movethatfile) A script that deletes the file betty from /tmp/my_first_directory (Filename: 8-firstdelete) A script that deletes the directory /tmp/my_first_directory (Filename: 9-firstdirdeletion)
+A script that moves the file /tmp/betty to /tmp/my_first_directory (Filename: 7-movethatfile) A script that deletes the file betty from /tmp/my_first_directory (Filename: 8-firstdelete) A script that deletes the directory /tmp/my_first_directory (Filename: 9-firstdirdeletion) A script that changes the working directory to the previous one (Filename: 10-back)